Twoleaps/Machine-Learning-L1/README.md

 ### Introducing the project with all of its essential elements
 - [ ] Introduction
+    - [ ] What is Machine Learning?
-    - [ ] Essentials of Prediction
+    - [ ] Importance of Machine Learning
-    - [ ] Understading Problem using Data
+    - [ ] Introduction to Supervised Learning
-    - [ ] What is Penalized Linear Models?
+    - [ ] Introduction to Unsupservised Learning
-    - [ ] Why use Penalized Linear Models?
+    - [ ] Picking the Right Algorithm

 ### Data loading and processing